react-europe/cfp-lightnings-2015/README.md

 What's in a lightning?
 You will have 5 minutes to demo a project of yours or a project you have contributed to, the only requirement is that it must be open source and related to react.js.

-The top 3 lightnings picked by our judges will get awesome prizes that will be announced soon here on this README and on our blog.
+**All** lightnings speakers will get awesome prizes as described [here](https://medium.com/@patcito/our-reacteurope-lightning-talks-contest-prizes-61c786e28864).

 #How to proceed to submit a lightning#